 Photo: Interior of the Walter Moberly Hall at the Disarmament Debate of 1960

 "Mick Novy's girlfriend at the time was Sue Straw.
-I think Sue was living in the one of the huts next to the Walter Moberly at the time.
+I think Sue was living in one of the huts next to Walter Moberly at the time.
 I thought he made his escape by disappearing in there and lying low (but couldn't keep his mouth shut and was sent down, despite being a finalist).
-Quite apart from the spectacular undermining of the BBC ban on the record (which now seems totally absurd if you listen to it), and the damage to the University reputation, which were more than enough on their own, it was also regarded as particularly serious because it was highly emotional time both nationally and at Keele because Winston Churchill had just died and the service was, as I recall, the Vice-Chancellor's first public appearance after the death of his wife.”
-Malcolm Clarke (1969)
+Quite apart from the spectacular undermining of the BBC ban on the record (which now seems totally absurd if you listen to it), and the damage to the University's reputation, which was more than enough on their own, it was also regarded as particularly serious because it was highly emotional time both nationally and at Keele because Winston Churchill had just died and the service was, as I recall, the Vice-Chancellor's first public appearance after the death of his wife."

 We acknowledge the work of students Jess Lukat (2010) and Sam Shephard (2010), who compiled this feature as part of their History studies at Keele.